brson/rust-contract-comparison/blog/dfinity.md

   which is accompanied by a unicode spinner, and should only appear once while the spinner changes, is printed repeatedly.

+- The "found 1 high severity vulnerability" message gives the impression that this code is not maintained.

 After some careful reading we think we understand everything that happened.